es Labeled Chessboard .black { background-color: #b58863; } Labeled Chessboard

 Vectors and Points

-Strictly speaking, n-tuples are not vectors but points because they are elements of the Cartesian product and as so there is not vector structure.
+An n-tuple is an ordered list of n elements, which are typically enclosed in parentheses to represent points in n-dimensional space.
+Strictly speaking, n-tuples are not vectors but points because they are elements of the Cartesian product 𝔽[1..n] and as so there is not vector structure.
 Points cannot be added as pixels on your screen, but you can add (or attach) a vector to a point and obtain a new point.
 It will be shown shortly that the corresponding space of points can be equipped with addition and scalar multiplication that makes it a vector space.
 In many textbooks, n-tuples are identified with vectors keeping in mind corresponding isomorphism between points and vectors.

 hor0 = Graphics[{Red, Thickness[0.016], Line[{{-3, 0}, {3, 0}}]}]; ver0 = Graphics[{Red, Thickness[0.016], Line[{{0, -2.5}, {0, 2.5}}]}]; verm1 = Graphics[{Blue, Thickness[0.01], Line[{{-3, -2.5}, {-3, 2.5}, {-2.5, 2.5}, {-2.5, -2.5}, {-2, -2.5}, {-2, 2.5}, {-1.5, 2.5}, {-1.5, -2.5}, {-1, -2.5}, {-1, 2.5}, {-0.5, 2.5}, {-0.5, -2.5}}]}]; verp1 = Graphics[{Blue, Thickness[0.01], Line[{{3, -2.5}, {3, 2.5}, {2.5, 2.5}, {2.5, -2.5}, {2, -2.5}, {2, 2.5}, {1.5, 2.5}, {1.5, -2.5}, {1, -2.5}, {1, 2.5}, {0.5, 2.5}, {0.5, -2.5}}]}]; horp1 = Graphics[{Blue, Thickness[0.01], Line[{{-3, 2.5}, {3, 2.5}, {3, 2}, {-3, 2}, {-3, 1.5}, {3, 1.5}, {3, 1}, {-3, 1}, {-3, 0.5}, {3, 0.5}}]}]; horm1 = Graphics[{Blue, Thickness[0.01], Line[{{-3, -2.5}, {3, -2.5}, {3, -2}, {-3, -2}, {-3, -1.5}, {3, \ -1.5}, {3, -1}, {-3, -1}, {-3, -0.5}, {3, -0.5}}]}]; Show[hor0, ver0, horp1, verm1, verp1, horm1]

 Let’s imagine a fictional city named Cartesia.
-When the Cartesia city planners were laying out the streets, they were very particular, as illustrated in the map of Cartesia in Figure 1.
+Inspired by Manhattan, a borough of New York City, the Cartesia city planners were laying out the streets and avenues in a very particular way, as illustrated in the map of Cartesia in Figure 3.1.
 As you can see from the map, Center Avenue runs east-west through the middle of town.
 All other east-west avenues (parallel to Center Avenue) are named based on whether they are north or south of Center Avenue, and how far they are from Center Avenue.
 Examples of avenues that run east-west are North 3rd and South 15th Avenue.

 The other streets in Cartesia run north.
 Division Street runs north-south through the middle of town.
 All other north-south streets (parallel to Division Street) are named based on whether they are east or west of Division Street, and how far they are from Division Street.